 Her crying subsided a bit to make way for laughter as she gave a few more slaps, eventually stopping and wrapping her arms around her lover.
 Her tears continued, but they were tears of joy.

 Pierre let out one more growl as he brought himself up onto his knees and proudly stuck his chest out.
-He raised both his fists in the air and screamed loudly, as if he were on the battlefield making a declaration to his enemy, “I am immortal!”
+He raised both his fists in the air and screamed, as if he were on the battlefield making a declaration to his enemy, “I am immortal!”

 When the light from the bedroom faded, the whole town erupted in cheers, and an impromptu fiesta began.
-Music started to play, and everyone danced and drank in the street until the early morning.
+Music started to play, and everyone danced and drank in the street until well the sun came up.